moonstreet/moonstreet/content/post/vim-find.md

 }

 ```
-When running vimrg "encryption" it will open vim upon selecting the entry you want to edit.
+When running vimrg "encryption" it will start fzf to all files with 'encryption' somewhere in the text.
+It will open the file in vim upon selecting the entry you want to edit.

 ### fzf in vim
 When installing fzf in vim, it will actually use ripgrep under the covers to search the folder.